sevyharris/MonteCoffee/documentation/tutorials/A_B2_reac.rst

         system.sites[site].covered = 0
         system.sites[other_site].covered = 0

-In this shown example, it is assumed that the desorption of the formed product AB is instantaneous without the possibility to re-absorb and split into A and B.
+In this example, it is assumed that the desorption of the formed product AB is instantaneous without the possibility to re-absorb and split into A and B.

 Reaction over a (100) surface
 -----------------------------